wdas03/climate-modelling/journal.md

 * https://www.sciencedirect.com/science/article/pii/S2352340923009861
 * https://pmc.ncbi.nlm.nih.gov/articles/PMC11190471/

+# March 7, 2025
+Discussed with researcher in Climate school who is working on wildfire simulations.
+He suggested https://landfires.gov/data for good data and shared some of his experience on working on these types of projects.
+Main challenge with data is going to be combining multiple sources and aligning.

 # March 10, 2025
 Revised project proposal after working with grape disease dataset and assessing its unviability.